 The show is edited by Dylan Fagan and Lowell Brillante.

-To learn more about this episode, and Theodore Roosevelt, check out our website at mentalfloss.com/historyvs.
+For transcripts, photos, and even more about Theodore Roosevelt, check out our website at mentalfloss.com/historyvs.

 History Vs. is a production of iHeart Radio and Mental Floss.